goelDev/goelDev/README.md

 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 - :bulb: I'm interested in all things : **Development , Machine Learning and Programming**
-- 💬 Talk to me about Business and Startups, Tech.
+- 💬 Talk to me about Business, Startups and Tech.

 ### My skills include